According to a new report, new Apple services could be released in the future, including "Podcasts+," "Stocks+," and "Mail+."

 Is Apple considering Mails+?

-Along with Podcast+ and Stocks+, Mail+ could be the first Apple service related to personal productivity.
+Along with Podcast+ and Stocks+, Mail+ could be Apple's first service focused on personal productivity.
 Following in the footsteps of existing services like Invisible and Calendly, Mail+ could offer advanced inbox management, automation, and scheduling.
-The report also tentatively details two additional services called "Maps+" and "Health+," but provides much less information about what forms they could take.
-Maps+ could present advanced suggestions for destinations based on a desired outcome and be heavily integrated with the Apple Car.
+The report also tentatively details two additional services called "Maps+" and "Health+," but provides much less information about what form they could take.
+Maps+ could present advanced destination suggestions based on a desired outcome and be heavily integrated with the Apple Car.
 Health+, on the other hand, could leverage the data Apple currently collects through its Health app and present an offering that moves toward digital healthcare and telemedicine.

 Apple Services: “The key is a high level of integration”